 error_start is set this way, then dumper will

 be started whenever some program encounters a fatal error.

-To save space in the core dump, dumper doesn't write those portions of target process' memory space that are loaded from executable and dll files and are unchangeable, such as program code and debug info.
-Instead, dumper saves paths to files which contain that data.
-When a core dump is loaded into gdb, it uses these paths to load appropriate files.
+To save space in the core dump, dumper doesn't write those portions of the target process's memory space that are loaded from executable and dll files and are unchanged (e.g. program code).
+Instead, dumper saves paths to the files which contain that data.
+When a core dump is loaded into gdb, it uses these paths to load the appropriate files.
 That means that if you create a core dump on one machine and try to debug it on another, you'll need to place identical copies of the executable and dlls in the same directories as on the machine where the core dump was created.